Haleshot/Flight_Booking_System/README.md

 ### In Progress

 - [ ] Showing user, which file to run as main file - portraying user flow.
-- [ ] Add a Video demo in the form of Gif Link for viewers to easily see the working.

 ### Done ✓
 - [x] Improve README guides, contributing guides, etc.